brentxphillips/openiatiroux/README.md

 * Work on tacklig database backend
 * Engage with IATI, experiment with data sourcing and updating
 * Egage HDX, create some datasets to publish
+* Mockup an IATI interface and query interface